ShawnBatson/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+-   [ x] Explain the difference between `Relational Databases` and `SQL`.

+A: There isn't a difference. an SQL Database is a relational database.
+If you mean the language itself, one is a database, the other is a query language.
+If you mean the differences between relational and non relational, then relational databases have ordered data.
+The data itself is stored in unique tables with relations between other database tables so they can be easily queried together and be organized more efficiently (named columns).
+A non relational database just stores the data in a single table, or multiple tables with no clear organization (pile of data).

-- [ ] Why do tables need a `primary key`?
+-   [ x] Why do tables need a `primary key`?

+A: A table needs a primary key section so the rows can be unique.
+With a primary key, it makes it so that no row has the same identifier as any other row in the database.
+It can also be used to reference as a foreign key in other tables.

-- [ ] What is the name given to a table column that references the primary key on another table.
+-   [ x] What is the name given to a table column that references the primary key on another table.

+A: Foreign Key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+-   [ x] What do we need in order to have a _many to many_ relationship between two tables.

+A: You need a join table.
+A table that houses the primary keys of both tables as foreign keys so they can be linked without defining a strict relationship between the two tables.

 ## Minimum Viable Product